 The name of the history museum, Lithuania minor, refers to a former East Prussian area where Klaipeda is situated today.
 Back then, the northeast corner of East Prussia was called Lithuania Minor.

 The museum, which is situated in the Old Town, gives insight into the development of the area from prehistoric times to the Second World War.
 Lithuania minor is the number one museum in the town, and worth a visit if you’re interested in history.
-The entrance fee is about a couple of euros.

 Website: Lithuania Minor